Rescinded [2016-05-11] - Communications Policy of the Government of Canada

 - ensure that national advertising campaigns are adapted to regional audiences;

-- pre-test all major advertising campaigns to help ensure they meet stated objectives and forward the results to PCO and PWGSC;
+- pre‑test all major advertising campaigns to help ensure they meet stated objectives and forward the results to PCO and PSPC;

-- evaluate all major advertising campaigns to assess their effectiveness in achieving stated objectives and forward the results to PCO and PWGSC;
+- evaluate all major advertising campaigns to assess their effectiveness in achieving stated objectives and forward the results to PCO and PSPC;

-- confer with PWGSC and PCO when planning to use public opinion research to pre-test or evaluate major advertising campaigns; and
+- confer with PSPC and PCO when planning to use public opinion research to pre‑test or evaluate major advertising campaigns; and

-- document advertising activities using the Advertising Management Information System (AdMIS) maintained by PWGSC.
+- document advertising activities using the Advertising Management Information System (AdMIS) maintained by PSPC.

 Communication requirements must be taken into account when planning, negotiating or implementing a partnering or collaborative arrangement.